SparseLinearAlgebra/cuBool/README.md

 ## Acknowledgments

-This is a research project of the Programming Languages and Tools Laboratory at JetBrains Research company.
+This is a research project of the Programming Languages and Tools Laboratory at JetBrains-Research.
 Laboratory website [link](https://research.jetbrains.org/groups/plt_lab/).

 ## Also